apache/airflow-client-python/README.md

 from pprint import pprint
 from airflow_client.client.api import config_api

-# The client must use the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.
 #
-# In case of the basic authentication below, make sure that Airflow is
+# In case of the basic authentication below.
+Make sure:
-# configured with the basic_auth as backend:
+#  - Airflow is configured with the basic_auth as backend:
-#
 #     auth_backend = airflow.api.auth.backend.basic_auth
-#
-# Make sure that your user/name are configured properly
+#  - Make sure that the client has been generated with securitySchema Basic.

 # Configure HTTP basic authorization: Basic
 configuration = airflow_client.client.Configuration(